Course - Design-driven Innovation - AI101500

 The course introduces what design-driven innovation (design thinking) entails.
 The subject gives students a basic understanding of what design thinking means in practice, and how design thinking differs from other approaches to development and innovation.

 The subject highlights the value of continuous user involvement and development, as well as the importance of reconciling user needs, technological possibilities, and profitability.
-Students gains knowledge of the various steps in a design process and gain insight into relevant methods for each step in this.
+Students get knowledge of the various steps in a design process and gain insight into relevant methods for each step in this.

 - The iterative elements of design thinking